xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

    RotationAndPixel 17 999 86.1 3.396

 ..
 Note::

    The pixel size and tilting axis can just be done for a couple of switching mags such as the lowest M and the highest LM.
-   SerialEM uses these a couple of calibrations and all the Image Shift calibration to inpterpolate to obtain the pixelsize and tilting axis angle for all other magnifications.
+   SerialEM uses these a couple of calibrations and all the Image Shift calibration to interpolate to obtain the pixelsizes and tilting axis angles for all other magnifications.
 This is very cute.

 12. Increase Mag by 1 click and do Calibration - Image & Stage Shift - Image Shift